 Jeanie C. Williams is a poet, editor, and the director/owner of PenPower Book Marketing Services and 52 Stone Press (publishers of Rosen Method: An Approach to Wholeness and Well-Being Through the Body by Elaine L. Mayland PhD).
 She has studied poetry and creative writing in the graduate programs of San Francisco State University and the University of Iowa, as well as under the direction of Pulitzer Prize–winning poet Jorie Graham and National Book Circle Award winner Ruth Stone.
 Jeanie studied in the Theater and English Departments at Miami University (Oxford, OH) and earned her BA in Theater & English from Humboldt State University in northern California.

-Jeanie has served as marketing director for Blessingway Authors’ Services, which has turned its attention back to editorial and production work, and as marketing manager for Synergetic Press.
+Jeanie has served as marketing director for Blessingway Authors’ Services and as marketing manager for Synergetic Press.
 She is a former book reviewer for Southwest BookViews, managing editor of Pennywhistle Press, vice president of the New Mexico Book Association and the Poetry Center of New Mexico.
 She has also served on the editorial board of Women’s Voices.
 Jeanie co-edited, with Victor di Suvero, Saludos!
 Poemas of New Mexico, a bilingual anthology of the poetry of New Mexico.
 She was managing editor of the Rosen Method Professional Association newsletter for North America, and currently serves on the editorial board of the Rosen Method International Journal.
 She relocated to Santa Fe from the San Francisco Bay Area in 1989.